anastalaz/scripty/README.md

 # About

-Scripty is a helper package for personal script development.
+Scripty is a helper package for my personal terminal app development.